API Reference¶

 The physical topology of the device.

-The unique address of the device.
+The unique identifier of the device.

 The evdev protocol version.